 Still, I think it is very worth the work you will (or have) put forth to do a in-depth cleaning of your house.
 It will make your home a much healthier place to live.

 For now, just sit down and look around at your beautiful home.
-It’s clean and shiny.
+Your deep cleaning and home reset has paid off!
+Everything is clean and shiny.
 Enjoy it!
 And order a pizza after all your hard work!